MicrosoftDocs/azure-docs/articles/app-service/environment/migration-alternatives.md

    1. For **Name**, give your app a name.
 This name can be the same as the old app, but the site's default URL for the new environment will be different.
 You need to update any custom DNS or connected resources to point to the new URL.
    1. For **Region**, use your App Service Environment v3 name.
    1. If you want to clone your deployment source, select the **Clone deployment source** checkbox.
-   1. For **Windows Plan**, you can use an existing App Service plan from your new environment if you created one already, or you can create a new one.
+   1. For **Windows Plan**, you can use an existing App Service plan from your new environment if you created one already, or you can create a new plan.
 The available App Service plans in your new App Service Environment v3 instance appear in the dropdown list.
    1. For **Sku and size**, modify the memory and CPU as needed by using one of the Isolated v2 options if you're creating a new App Service plan.
 App Service Environment v3 uses Isolated v2 plans, which have more memory and CPU per corresponding instance size compared to the Isolated plans.
 For more information, see the [App Service Environment v3 pricing details](overview.md#pricing).

 :::image type="content" source="./media/migration/portal-clone-sample.png" alt-text="Screenshot that shows options for cloning an app to App Service Environment v3 by using the portal.":::